jasminbreitwieser/time_converter/README.md

 # time converter
 A simple calculator for time conversions.

-It sums all inputs (e.g. 1 year + 2 months + 44 hours + 99.88 seconds) and returns the result in each unit as well as a version with all units, only integers.
+It sums all inputs (e.g. 1 year + 2 months + 44 hours + 99.88 seconds) and returns the result in each unit as well as an integer version with all units.

 <img width="648" alt="grafik" src="https://user-images.githubusercontent.com/26001103/217663953-c2dbe9a9-888a-4fda-b615-dbd244368286.png">